-- This plan calls for mandatory face coverings to be worn by all building occupants at all times whenever current adequate physical distancing ("social distancing") cannot be maintained between people. - o A minimum required physical distance will be maintained among individuals while on campus, inclusive of faculty, staff, and students, to the extent possible and when seated in a classroom or meeting.
+- If a fully vaccinated person is alone in an enclosed space such as an office, conference room, or dorm room. - In a classroom, if a vaccinated professor is teaching a class and is able to keep social distance from everyone else in the class, he or she may choose not to wear a mask.
+Note that this exception applies only to faculty; students are still required to wear masks during classes. - Briefly while eating or drinking, provided social distancing is maintained. - These exceptions do not apply to anyone who is not yet fully vaccinated.
+Those individuals MUST wear masks indoors and outdoors at all times while on campus, including in enclosed spaces, except when eating (in which case they MUST maintain strict social distancing from other individuals). - This plan calls for mandatory face coverings to be worn by all building occupants at all times whenever current adequate physical distancing ("social distancing") cannot be maintained between people. - O A minimum required physical distance will be maintained among individuals while on campus, inclusive of faculty, staff, and students, to the extent possible and when seated in a classroom or meeting.
 This is mandatory unless safety or the core activity (e.g., moving equipment, using an elevator, performing a transaction) requires a shorter distance than the current minimum physical distance.
-(See Attachment A: Physical Distancing for current distance guidelines.) - Specifically, students, faculty, staff, and visitors are required to wear an acceptable face covering as follows: - Updated: In indoor common areas and in situations where adequate physical distancing between people may be difficult to maintain.
-This includes while inside a room (shared offices, classrooms, bathrooms); when entering/exiting rooms; riding in elevators; when otherwise traveling around the campus (e.g., lobbies, corridors, and stairwells); and in large, congregate settings outdoors. - When faculty, staff, and students are not working in individual offices (e.g., in classrooms; when working in some cubicles or on the open floor with no adequate physical barriers). - When employees are interacting with clients or coworkers where there is no physical barrier and adequate physical distancing cannot be maintained. - o Face covering requirements may continue unless otherwise determined by CUNY and in consultation with CDC and NYSDOH recommendations. - New: The College continues to require acceptable face coverings indoors for everyone on campus, regardless of vaccination status.
-This reflects updated CDC recommendations which state that acceptable face coverings may still be required by laws, regulations, or other guidance, even for people who are fully vaccinated. - New: The College and CUNY reemphasize that an acceptable face covering must be worn by anyone who is unvaccinated or partially vaccinated, even if requirements change for fully vaccinated people.
+(See Attachment A: Physical Distancing for current distance guidelines.) - o Specifically, students, faculty, staff, and visitors are required to wear an acceptable face covering as follows: - In indoor common areas and in situations where adequate physical distancing between people may be difficult to maintain.
+This includes while inside a room (shared offices, classrooms, bathrooms); when entering/exiting rooms; riding in elevators; when otherwise traveling around the campus (e.g., lobbies, corridors, and stairwells); and in large, congregate settings outdoors. - When faculty, staff, and students are not working in individual offices (e.g., in classrooms; when working in some cubicles or on the open floor with no adequate physical barriers). - When employees are interacting with clients or coworkers where there is no physical barrier and adequate physical distancing cannot be maintained. - o Face covering requirements may continue unless otherwise determined by CUNY and in consultation with CDC and NYSDOH recommendations.

+- The College continues to require acceptable face coverings indoors for everyone on campus, regardless of vaccination status.
+This reflects updated CDC recommendations which state that acceptable face coverings may still be required by laws, regulations, or other guidance, even for people who are fully vaccinated. - The College and CUNY reemphasize that an acceptable face covering must be worn by anyone who is unvaccinated or partially vaccinated, even if requirements change for fully vaccinated people.
 (An individual is considered "fully vaccinated" 2 or more weeks after their final vaccine dose). - Acceptable face coverings (as established by the Centers for Disease Control and Prevention (CDC) and NYS Department of Health (NYSDOH)) are required for all individuals who are over the age of two (2) and able to medically tolerate such coverings.
 Acceptable face coverings for COVID-19 prevention include but are not limited to cloth-based face coverings (e.g., homemade sewn, quick cut, bandana), surgical masks, and N95 respirators. - See Section II.
 A. Protective Equipment for more information on face coverings/masks and other PPE.